 8.4.2 Single or Limited Systems – Ships

 In the case of ship acquisition, a complex Systems of Systems, the major systems and subsystems should be fully characterized, if not in production (i.e., MRL 8 or 9) before ship CDR.
-At the overall ship development level, as Milestone B typically takes place three to six months after CDR, the overall ship design should be MRL 7 by Milestone B.
+At the overall ship development level, as Milestone B typically takes place three to six months after CDR, the overall ship design should be at MRL 7 by Milestone B.

 Multiple shipyards may be working independently to prepare functional designs in accordance with their particular shipyard’s production methodology and processes, moving their designs towards MRL 8.